-The Council's service performance information on pages 12 to 62 has been prepared in accordance with the PBE FRS 48 service performance reporting requirements and GAAP.
+The Council's service performance information on pages 14 to 64 has been prepared in accordance with the latest Public Benefit Entity Financial Reporting Standards (PBE FRS 48) and Generally Accepted Accounting Principles (GAAP).

 PBE FRS 48 states that in reporting about the entity's objectives and how it intends to achieve them, the information should be drawn from the founding documents, governance documents and accountability documents.
 As such, Council has drawn this information from the 2021-2031 LTP, which sets the direction of Council for the next 10 years, and our Vision and Community Outcomes which describe our aspirations for the Waikato district at a strategic level.